 Next up, we have a utility giant that is best known for its stability and resiliency: electricity services provider American Electric Power (NYSE:AEP).

 Relative to other “big dividend stocks,” AEP’s yield isn’t that big.
-It sits at just 2.98%.
-But, there are three things to note here.
+It sits at just above 3%, but there are three things to note here.

 First, that yield still smashes the 10-year Treasury yield.